Angus-Millar/YT-downloader/README.md

 # YT-downloader

-Python code to download YT playlists or videos as audio or video.
+Download YouTube playlists and videos to your computer as audio or video files with this simple Python tool.

+# Requirements: